Jim-JMCD/DuplicateFF/README.md

 ### Usage
 duplicateFF -f 'filter' -d 'source directory'

-**_duplicateFF -f '.mp4' -m 300 -d './video/' -d '/home/fred/down loads' -o /tmp_** .....
+**_duplicateFF -f '.mp4' -m 300 -s './video/' -s '/home/fred/down loads' -o /tmp_** .....
 Check all mp4 files that are smaller 300MB in Fred's down loads directory and ./video.
 Output will be placed in /tmp.

 Inputs of 'filter' 'source directory' 'output directory' should have single or double quotes otherwise any names with white space will not be processed.

 **-f** Optional case insensitive filter, filter the list files by part or the whole name of a file.

-**-d** One or many directories can be entered each must start with -d.
+**-s** One or many directories can be entered each must start with -s.

 Setting maximum file size is optional, default is 20 GiB.
 Ignoring large files can save time.